This guide is meant to help users understand and resolve common warnings and errors generated by DIRSIG and it’s companion utilities.

 Executable path = '/opt/Mod4v3r1/Mod4v3r1.exe'

 In this case, the provided path to the MODTRAN executable was invalid.
 The user should verify the correct path and update the relevant profile in their user settings or input configuration file.
-Similar errors are generated for checking the existance of the DATA directory provided and permissions for the executable and data directory.
+Similar errors are generated for checking the existence of the DATA directory provided and permissions for the executable and data directory.
 For example:

 Verifying MODTRAN configuration: